 After loving Rebecca, I became eager to read all the books by Daphne du Maurier.
 To read one every year seemed like a good goal.
 But when I realised that an adaptation of My Cousin Rachel had just been released, I decided to buy the book and read it this year before seeing the film.

 From the blurb, this seems like quite a mysterious story, which involves a widow and her dead husband’s cousin.

 The King’s General by Daphne du Maurier

-Why only buy one book by Daphne du Maurier when you can buy two?
+Why buy only one book by Daphne du Maurier when you can buy two?
 I will probably not read The King’s General this year.
-But, as I really liked this cover by Neil Gower, I decided to buy it now, in case this edition disappeared from the market in the meantime.
+But, as I really liked this cover by Neil Gower, I decided to buy it now in case this edition disappeared from the market in the meantime.
 I am expecting it to be a tale of love and war.